IAmRiteshKoushik/WebScraping/README.md

 # WebScraping
-Web Scraping using Python and BeautifulSoup.
+Learning web-scraping using Python and BeautifulSoup from freeCodeCamp.
+Link to tutorial given in the About section of the repository.

 #### Install Beautiful Soup:
 ```